imperfectlink/KeyboardRenderKit/docs/source/optimization.rst

 Optix
 ----
-This is the machine learning denoise algorithm from Nvidia.
+This is a machine learning denoise algorithm from Nvidia.
 It runs on Nvidia graphics cards from the RTX 20** series onward.
 As a result of using dedicated tensor cores it is very fast with the caveat of being exclusive to Nvidia users.
 More information is available here: https://developer.nvidia.com/optix-denoiser

 Open Image Denoise
 ----